The Tampa Bay Phoenix Club is a PRIVATE MEMBERSHIP CLUB in Largo, Florida. We are NOT a public business. This means we can make and enforce our rules.

 - NO smoking/vaping inside the building or next to the front door or AC units, and use the provided butt receptacle.

-- NO photography/videography/recording unless it is a special photography event, or has been cleared in advance by staff and is directly supervised by staff.
+- During open play events, NO photography/videography/recording unless it is a special photography event, or has been cleared in advance by staff and is directly supervised by staff.
 Violators of this policy will be banned AND YOUR DEVICE WILL BE CONFISCATED, ERASED, AND FACTORY RESET.

-- NO cell phone/tablet use inside the play spaces/classroom.
-Please silence phone ringers and other devices.
+- NO USE of cell phones, tablets, e-readers, or any other device capable of taking photos, recording video, or recording sound, inside the play spaces/classroom.
+Please silence phone ringers, alerts, and other audible notifications.
+(Excluding medical devices.)
 You may step out into the office or outside to use your phone/device.
-You may have the phone in your possession in the play spaces/classroom, but you may not take it OUT.
+You may have the device in your possession in the play spaces/classroom, but you may not take it OUT.
 (We have clocks on the walls.)
-Phones must be in bags, purses, or pockets.
+Any phone or other device capable of taking photos or recording audio and/or video must be stowed in your bag, purse, pocket, or otherwise put away.
 Phone holsters where the phone’s camera is exposed may not be used.

 - NO spitting during play.